ZILtoid1991/iota/README.md

 I/O without extensions now works, XInput2 support will be added once I find or someone provides me the API documentation.
 Quite hard to search, due to same name of what Microsoft has under Windows for Xbox gamepads.

+#### Evdev

+Libevdev support has added, but does not work currently, it hangs.

 ## Windowing

 ### Windows